GuilhermeBigaiski/Estatisticas_Pelada/README.md

-# Football Statistics – Data Ingestion
+# Football Statistics – Football Project (Data Ingestion)

 This repository contains the application responsible for **football match statistics data ingestion**, as part of the **Football Performance & Financial Control** project.